bernardphp/bernard/README.md

 $factory->get('my-queue')->enqueue(new Envelope($message));
 ```

+#### In Memory Queues

+Raekke comes with a implemention for `SplQueue` which is completly in memory
+It is useful for development and/or testing.
+As you dont want actions to be
+performed.

 ### Consuming Messages

 A single message represents a job that needs to be performed.
 And as described